-We are currently deferring recognition of all revenue as well as all direct costs (to the extent that such costs are estimated to be recoverable) in Idaho until the MMIS in that state receives certification from the Centers for Medicare and Medicaid Services.
-Cost of service revenue for the second quarter of 2011 includes \$7.0 million of direct costs associated with the Idaho contract that would otherwise have had been recorded as deferred contract costs.
-In assessing the recoverability of the deferred contract costs associated with the Idaho contract at June 30, 2011, we determined that these costs should be expensed as a period cost.
-The reduction in anticipated revenue discussed above, as well as higher expected costs over the term of the contract, have lowered the net amount that we expect to realize under the contract, requiring us to write down deferred contract costs.
+We are currently deferring recognition of all revenue as well as all direct costs (to the extent that such costs are estimated to be recoverable) in Idaho until the Medicaid Management Information System, or MMIS, in that state receives certification from the Centers for Medicare and Medicaid Services, or CMS.
+Cost of service revenue includes \$2.5 million of direct costs associated with the Idaho contract that would otherwise have been recorded as deferred contract costs.
+We were not able to defer these direct contract costs because estimated future net revenues as of each measurement date did not exceed estimated future direct costs of the contract.
+We currently expect the Idaho contract to perform financially at a break even basis through its initial term.
+So long as we continue to defer revenue recognition under the contract, we will also continue to defer direct costs associated with the agreement.
+If our breakeven assumptions were to change, we may not be able to continue to defer direct contract costs.